datagouv/udata-front/udata_front/theme/gouvfr/datagouv-components/README.md

 # data.gouv.fr Components

+> [!WARNING]
+> With `vue-dsfr`, data.gouv.fr resource component only works in a `DsfrAccordion` component.
+This is going to be fixed in a future release.

 ## Architectures

-The package is composed of files extracted from `udata-front` and ab `src` folder that allow them to be used as a standalone NPM package.

-You should only import files from the `src` folder.
+The package contains ready-made components to use on your data.gouv.fr front-end.

-This package works with `@gouvfr/dsfr` package.
+This package works with `@gouvfr/dsfr` and `@gouvminint/vue-dsfr` packages.

 You should add their styles and js before using these components.